-- 7.8 A Scholar's first duty is to the successful completion of the Scholarship for which s/he has been awarded Council funding. - 7.9 Scholars must engage full-time in research during the Funding Term and should not engage in any activity other than completing the Scholarship.
-The first year of the Scholarship should be devoted exclusively to the development of the Research Project and the Training & Career Development Plan3. - 7.10 Teaching is an essential means for the structuring and dissemination of knowledge and should be considered valuable within the Scholar's career.
-The Council therefore allows Scholars to agree to take on additional duties (e.g. teaching duties, supervision, education provision and support activities) in the second and subsequent years of their degree, provided: - 7.10.1 the Scholar provides the Council with a written statement of support from their Employment Mentor and Academic Supervisor and obtains prior written permission from the Council.
-A template will be available for this purpose; - 7.10.2 the additional duties are not excessive (does not exceed a total 50 hours per academic term4) and do not prevent Scholars, particularly at the beginning of their careers, from carrying out their research activities; - 7.10.3 the additional duties are relevant to the research funded by the Scholarship and consistent with the Training & Career Development Plan agreed by the Scholar, Employment Mentor and Academic Supervisor. - 7.11 In exceptional circumstances, a Scholar may engage in other duties in either the HEI or Employment Partner as an alternative to tutorial or demonstration duties in the second and subsequent years of the degree provided: - 7.11.1 the Scholar provides the Council with a written statement of support from their Academic Supervisor and Employment Mentor and obtains prior written permission from the Council.
-A template will be available for this purpose;
+- 7.8.
+A Scholar's first duty is to the successful completion of the Scholarship for which s/he has been awarded Council funding. - 7.9.
+Scholars must engage full-time in research during the Funding Term and should not engage in any activity other than completing the Scholarship.
+The first year of the Scholarship should be devoted exclusively to the development of the Research Project and the Training & Career Development Plan. - 7.10.
+Teaching is an essential means for the structuring and dissemination of knowledge and should be considered valuable within the Scholar's career.
+The Council therefore allows Scholars to agree to take on additional duties (e.g. teaching duties, supervision, education provision and support activities) in the second and subsequent years of their degree, provided:

-3 An exception to this may be made for Scholars on a structured degree programme where part of the course curriculum involves teaching in the first year of the degree.
+&lt;sup>3 An exception to this may be made for Scholars on a structured degree programme where part of the course curriculum involves teaching in the first year of the degree.
 Provision of documented evidence of this requirement will be required if an exception is to be requested.